-Schurgers: Figure 1 shows a relationship between insufficient levels of vitamin K2 and the calcification of arteries.
+Schurgers: There is a relationship between insufficient levels of vitamin K2 and the calcification of arteries.
 High tissue levels of vitamin K2 prevented the harmful calcification of arteries whereas low tissue levels of vitamin K2 enhanced calcification.
 The levels of vitamin K1 were essentially insignificant in both because vitamin K1 is only poorly taken into arterial tissue.

 Passwater: Okay, arterial calcification—what we used to call hardening of the arteries—is a major risk factor for heart disease.
 How does calcium get into the artery wall and lining?